SPal-14/HTTP-Server/README.md

 [HTTP request syntax](https://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html), and more.

-The entry point for your HTTP server implementation is in `app/main.py`.
+The entry point for the HTTP server implementation is in `app/main.py`.
 Study and uncomment the relevant code as applicable.

 Special Thanks for [@codecrafters](https://app.codecrafters.io/r/rich-giraffe-512812) for enhancing this learning!